 Once the red-tagged items are removed, keep all the necessary items in an order.
 While doing this, place the items based on the frequency of their use.
 For instance, items that are used daily must be placed at the point of use.

 Though you have finished the main three steps that require time and effort, this is the most important step.
-All employees must be given instructions on how to follow these steps every day and make it a standard practice.
+We must give instructions to all employees on how to follow these steps every day and make it a standard practice.

-When you decide to implement 5S at the workplace, make sure that all employees are willing to cooperate with this on a long-term basis.
-Also, there must be a system to train new hires on the same.
-If implemented and followed in the right way, 5S can improve productivity to a great extent.
+If you decide to implement 5S in the workplace, make sure that all employees are willing to cooperate on this on a long-term basis.
+There must also be a system to train new hires on the same.
+If implemented and followed in the right way, 5S can certainly improve productivity to a great extent.

 The staff will never have to waste their time in search of some important documents among a pile of things.
-Once 5S is successfully implemented at the workplace, you can ensure the sixth S, which is safety.
+Once 5S is successfully implemented at the workplace, you can definitely ensure that the sixth S is safe.

 Learn more about 5S methodology